Velocidex/velociraptor-docs/content/announcements/2023-trainings/_index.md

      * Why an offline collector?
      * Creating an Offline Collector
      * Exercise: Collect triage data and upload to a cloud bucket
-     * Protecting the collection file: Encrypion
+     * Protecting the collection file: Encryption
      * Exercise: Take a memory image with winpmem
      * Preparing an SMB share to receive offline collections
      * Importing collections into the GUI